highfive-devs/highfive/doc/migration_guide.md

 `[n, m]` and in general both `n, m > 0`.
 Hence, one should always be reading into a two-dimensional array, even if `n == 1` or `m == 1`.
-However, due to broadcasting, if one of the dimensions (accidentally) happens to be one, then the checks wont fails.
+However, due to broadcasting, if one of the dimensions (accidentally) happens to be one, then the checks won't fail.
 This isn't a bug, however, it can hide a bug.
 For example if the test happen to use `[n, 1]` datasets and a one-dimensional array.